peterhinch/micropython-fourier/README.md

 Conversion from Cartesian to polar is performed in assembler using an approximation to the `math.atan2()` function.
 Its accuracy is of the order of +-0.085 degrees.

+Calculations use single precision floating point on all platforms.

+## 2.1 Future development

+Modern compilers mean that the traditional performance benefit of assembler is nonexistent unless the assembler code is hand crafted and optimised to an extreme level.
+This is because the compiler exploits details of the internal design of the CPU in ways which are difficult for the programmer to achieve.

+The benefit of the inline assembler (compared to C modules) is that the code may be run on a standard firmware build.
+When dynamically loaded C modules arrive this will no longer apply.
+The drawback of assembler is that it is not portable.

+I may rewrite this library as a dynamically loadable C module.

 # 3. Getting Started